ChickTechRDU/rpi-wordpress-screen/README.md

 # Define some functions here to organize some simple logic around the number of comments.
 We'll
 # reuse these functions below.
-# The first functino returns a different emoji depending on how many comments a blog has.
+# The first function returns a different emoji depending on how many comments a blog has.
 def emoji_for_comment_total(total):
     if total < 5:
         return "😊"